Logon27/Digit-Recognition-Canvas/README.md

 ## About The Project

 This project is a digit recognition canvas where you can draw your own custom digits on the canvas and the program will predict what digit it thinks it is.
 The neural network itself does not use any mainstream framework.
-I have essentially created my own scaled down neural network framework.
-I will likely release this neural network framework as its own project (if I haven't already).
-The current network used for this program is decent, but needs some improvements.
+It uses [AeroNet](https://github.com/Logon27/AeroNet), which is a deep learning library I created myself.
+The current network used for this program is decent, but needs minor improvements.
 The network itself was trained on the mnist dataset (which I modified during training for better generalization).
 It achieves about an **95% accuracy** on the test dataset.
 The canvas now supports both traditional deep neural networks and convolutional neural networks.
 A video of the program in action can be found below.

-**NOTE:** I am in the process of creating an Windows executable for this project.
-However, I have had some dependency issues with the final executable.
-For now local development is the only option for running the program.

 [![Digit Recognition Canvas Demo Link](https://img.youtube.com/vi/b7AX3uBqzZ8/0.jpg)](https://youtu.be/b7AX3uBqzZ8)

 ## Current Network Architecture(s)
 You now have the choice to train a traditional deep neural network or a convolutional neural network for the canvas to use.
+You can modify these networks however you like using AeroNet's syntax.
+So if you want to try to create a more performant network yourself you can.

 Traditional Deep Network
 ```
-Dense(28 * 28, 800),
+Dense(28 * 28, 400),
 Sigmoid(),
-Dense(800, 10),
+Dense(400, 10),
 Sigmoid(),
 Dense(10, 10),
 Softmax()